 - your efforts can combine with the efforts of your neighbors to have your neighborhood benefit from being recognized as a Firewise /USA Community.

-- to prepare yourself and your family when a wildfire threatens your neighborhood and learn how to safely evacuate in the Ready, Set, Go section.
+- to prepare yourself and your family when a wildfire threatens your neighborhood and learn how to safely evacuate in the Be Ready, Be Set, Go section.

 See how this preparation is an important part to help Grants Pass become a Fire Adapted Community.

 Advance preparation is the reason why wildfire preparedness collaboration and outreach programs are such an important part of a community's overall approach to becoming more adapted to wildfire.
 The goal is always to maximize the protection of lives and property, while also enhancing emergency responder safety and fire fighter effectiveness during a wildfire event.

 Congratulations to our Wildfire Preparedness Day champions!!!